kimtth/awesome-azure-openai-llm/README.md

 - [Ring Attention](https://arxiv.org/abs/2310.01889): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.01889)]: 1.
 Ring Attention, which leverages blockwise computation of self-attention to distribute long sequences across multiple devices while overlapping the communication of key-value blocks with the computation of blockwise attention.
 2. Ring Attention can reduce the memory requirements of Transformers, enabling us to train more than 500 times longer sequence than prior memory efficient state-of-the-arts and enables the training of sequences that exceed 100 million in length without making approximations to attention.
 3. we propose an enhancement to the blockwise parallel transformers (BPT) framework. [git](https://github.com/lhao499/llm_large_context) [3 Oct 2023]
 - [LLM Maybe LongLM](https://arxiv.org/abs/2401.01325): Self-Extend LLM Context Window Without Tuning.
 With only four lines of code modification, the proposed method can effortlessly extend existing LLMs' context window without any fine-tuning.
 [2 Jan 2024]
 - [Giraffe](https://arxiv.org/abs/2308.10882): Adventures in Expanding Context Lengths in LLMs.
 A new truncation strategy for modifying the basis for the position encoding.  [ref](https://blog.abacus.ai/blog/2023/08/22/giraffe-long-context-llms/) [2 Jan 2024]
+- [Leave No Context Behind](https://arxiv.org/abs/2404.07143): Efficient `Infinite Context` Transformers with Infini-attention.
+The Infini-attention incorporates a compressive memory into the vanilla attention mechanism.
+Integrate attention from both local and global attention.
+[10 Apr 2024]

 ### **OpenAI's Roadmap and Future Plans**